 Vivekananda International Foundation, a five-year-old think tank located in the heart of the national capital, is emerging a recruitment centre for the new Prime Minister’s Office.
-While national security adviser Ajit Doval was the director of VIF, the principal secretary and the additional principal secretary to Prime Minister Narendra Modi, Nripendra Mishra and P K Mishra, were respectively a member of the executive council and a senior fellow with VIF.
+While national security adviser Ajit Doval was the director of VIF, the principal secretary to Prime Minister Narendra Modi, Nripendra Mishra, was a member of the executive council and a senior fellow with VIF.

 The first book Modi released as prime minister a week ago, Getting India Back on Track, was co-edited by Bibek Debroy who is the dean of the Centre for Economic Studies at VIF.
 Former DG (DRDO) V K Saraswat, dean of the Centre for Scientific and Technological Studies at VIF, is tipped to replace R Chidambaram as principal scientific adviser to the government.